OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 ## Maturity 3 - Review of the architecture components effectiveness
 ### Benefit
+Gets assurance on the effectiveness of the architecture security mechanisms in terms of strategy alignment, appropriate support, and scaleability.

 ### Activity
 Review of the architecture components effectiveness.
 Are the architecture security mechanisms well implemented?
 For each of the application and infrastructure components, review their effectiveness to secure the application.